ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.sourceanalytix/README.md

 * (DutchmanNL) added options to year analytics to choose values (days,weeks,years etc)
 * (DutchmanNL) option added for Developer logging
 * (DutchmanNL) Basic price is currently not considered in cost calculations !
-* (DutchmanNL) Values day start, week start etc are currenlty not automatically set (will be in 0.2.0)
+* (DutchmanNL) Values day start, week start etc are currently not automatically set (will be in 0.2.0)

 ### 0.1.8 (unuasable temporary verion )
-* (DutchmanNL) konfiguration pages completly redesigned : Please do not enter values yet !
+* (DutchmanNL) konfiguration pages completely redesigned : Please do not enter values yet !
 * (DutchmanNL) master konfiguration added to globally define costs
-* (DutchmanNL) intervall settings moved to global setting instead of each state seperated
+* (DutchmanNL) intervall settings moved to global setting instead of each state separated
 * (DutchmanNL) instead of cost-price in each state use drop down menu to choose values from global settings
 * (DutchmanNL) fixed naming and translations

 ### 0.1.6
 * (DutchmanNL) fixed data reset for quarter values (thank you Jens !)
 * (DutchmanNL) fixed usage of alias
-* (DutchmanNL) fixeded issue in calculation of earnings and delivery
+* (DutchmanNL) fixed issue in calculation of earnings and delivery
 * (DutchmanNL) logging improvement
 * (DutchmanNL) fixed log messages
 * (DutchmanNL) calculation for m3 values